 Cisco – Cisco is focused on creating the next generation of talent that will transform the world.
 Learning@Cisco is removing barriers to education by creating new business models, new platforms, and accelerating talent development to ensure the right expertise, in the right place, at the right time to close the global networking skills talent gap.
 It has grown certified networking talent for Cisco from 1 million to 2 million people in the last five years.
 The Cisco Networking Academy helps hundreds of thousands of people annually gain the skills needed to build, design, and maintain computer networks.
 These programs ensure Cisco, its customers and partners have the talent they need to transform their business through the Internet of Everything.

 MasTec, Inc. – Empowered by the unique skill set and recognizing the leadership potential U.S. service members possess, MasTec Advanced Technologies and MasTec Network Solutions are striving to stay ahead of the telecommunications skills gap by offering best-in-class, in-house Tower Technician, Home Security and Field Service Technician training while introducing extensive advancement and leadership opportunities for veterans through the Warriors 4 Wireless program - further strengthening their commitment to diversity and being an Employer of Choice for all U.S. veterans in America.

-Most job seekers (72 percent) said they are willing to take a job in a different field, and employers who are making efforts to train and reskill workers are likely to see a positive impact on retention rates.
+Are job seekers open to change?
+Yes.Most job seekers (72 percent) said they are willing to take a job in a different field, and employers who are making efforts to train and reskill workers are likely to see a positive impact on retention rates.
 Ninety-two percent of job seekers said they would feel more loyal to an employer who invests in training them.

-One of the biggest opportunities identified by the study is to increase the discourse between individual companies and colleges and universities.
+How much are academic institutions and businesses collaborating?
+Not enough.One of the biggest opportunities identified by the study is to increase the discourse between individual companies and colleges and universities.
 While most academics (96 percent) agree that their institutions should be talking to employers about the skill sets they require, more than half (55 percent) said this only happens a little or not at all.

 At the same time, 54 percent of academics said they are adjusting their curriculum based on local demands or shifts among employers – though the speed at which they can incorporate those changes remains a challenge.
 More than half of those changing curriculum (56 percent) said it will take at least a year to implement changes while nearly one in five (18 percent) said it will likely take three to five years.